chatox/networks-science-course/practicum/ps06_network_models.md

   * For each graph, include its drawing and its degree distribution.
 * In all the graph drawings of your report use options `with_labels=False, node_size=10`

-You can use the following function to plot the degree distributions:
+You can use the following function to plot the degree distributions (remember to add: from collections import OrderedDict):

 ```python
 def plot_degree_distribution(g):